akulutka/ganime/readme.md

 </center>

-A notebook fot score counting in included in the `/scores/` directory.
+A notebook for score counting in included in the `/scores/` directory.

 ## Credits